SyncraEngine/SyncraEngine/docs/index.rst

-..
-SyncraEngine documentation master file, created by sphinx-quickstart on Thu Jan  2 22:51:53 2025.
-   This file can be fully customized, but it should at least include the root `toctree` directive.

 SyncraEngine Documentation
 ==========================

 Welcome to the SyncraEngine documentation.
+These docs are preliminary/preview/work-in-progress, and while key principles and design aspects are well-established, the finer details are subject to change or revision for accuracy.
 Below are the main sections covering architecture, setup, features, and more:

 .. toctree::